-How to: Compulsory acquisition of private land for public purposes
+How to - Compulsory acquisition of private land for public purposes in New Zealand

-The PUBLIC WORKS ACT 1981 sets out the procedure that must be followed.
+The NZ PUBLIC WORKS ACT 1981 sets out the procedure that must be followed.

 Notice to be served on the landowner and other interested parties